Now You Don't

 “I ran out of questions.”

-And Joss wouldn’t be jollied out of this huff, especially when Vicki’s painstaking efforts to not wake her at dawn on Sunday proved futile.
+And Joss wouldn’t be talked around or jollied out of this huff, especially when Vicki’s painstaking efforts to not wake her at dawn on Sunday proved futile.

 “(I’m sorry—I’m sorry—back to sleep now—sweet dreams—lullaby, lullaby—)”

 Joss, balefully scratching herself through a baggy Edgar Stubley T-shirt, got up and trudged over to the aerie window. “(He out there?)”

 “(Just for a run.
 I’ll try to talk him into coming back later, when he can.
 If he can.)”